 There are a few basic guidelines when importing from China, including:

-When you’re thinking about sourcing products to sell from China, there are a few questions you might ask yourself.
+When you’re thinking about ordering products from China to the U.S., there are a few questions you might ask yourself.
 Are my Imports from China marketable and easy to sell?
 Do my imports from China have profitable margins?
 Do my imports from China have or bring quality to the market?
 Are my suppliers easy to work and communicate with?

 Answering these questions can help you source goods.
 There’s a simple formula to follow when you seek to find products to import from China, MAPS.
 MAPS is an acronym standing for Marketable, Affordable, Profitable and Sellable.
 When you find suppliers, keep MAPS in mind.

 Many importers travel to China to meet with Chinese suppliers.
 Many regions in China specialize in the manufacturing and wholesale of specific goods.
 Items like furniture from China and toys imported from China have their own markets.

 If you are unable to travel to China to meet with suppliers, you might want to work with a sourcing agent.
 A sourcing agent from a trade company will work on your behalf to reach out to suppliers and Chinese factories that manufacture the goods you seek to import.
 Online global sourcing is also a growing market for those importing from China.
 Websites like Alibaba.com make it simple to order goods from Chinese suppliers.

 You might need to be aware of minimum order quantities (MOQ) when importing from China.
 Some wholesalers and manufacturers have a low MOQ for small orders, others have a high MOQ for larger orders.